rossant/ipymd/README.md

 * Create a `MyFormatWriter` class that implements:
     * `self.write(cell)`: append an ipymd cell
     * `self.contents`: return the contents as a string
-* To activate this format, call this at notebook launch time (not in a kernel!), perhaps in your `ipython_notebook_config.py`:
+* To activate this format, call this at Notebook launch time (not in a kernel!), perhaps in your `ipython_notebook_config.py`:

   ```python
   from ipymd import format_manager